Biometrics Expansion Program at IRCC

 At the ten major Canadian airports, travellers will undergo identity verification at a Primary Inspection Kiosk by having their fingerprints verified against those collected at the application stage to ensure that the person seeking entry is the same person who was granted a visa or permit to travel to Canada.

-Fingerprint verification using a primary inspection kiosk is currently available at the following port of entry: Vancouver International Airport, Halifax Stanfield International Airport, Québec City Jean Lesage International Airport, Billy Bishop Toronto City Airport, Ottawa International Airport;
+Fingerprint verification using a primary inspection kiosk is currently available at the following port of entry: Billy Bishop Toronto City Airport, Calgary International Airport, Halifax Stanfield International Airport, Ottawa International Airport, Québec City Jean Lesage International Airport, Vancouver International Airport;

 - Non-major airports or land ports: